Three levels of leadership model: Personal leadership

 Personal leadership addresses the leader's technical, psychological and moral development and its impact on his or her leadership presence, skill and behavior.
 It is, essentially, the key to making the theory of the two outer behavioral levels practical.
 Scouller went further in suggesting (in the preface of his book, The Three Levels of Leadership), that personal leadership is the answer to what Jim Collins called "the inner development of a person to level 5 leadership" in the book Good to Great – something that Collins admitted he was unable to explain.

-Personal leadership has three elements: (1) technical knowhow and skill; (2) the right attitude towards other people; and (3) psychological self-mastery.
+Personal leadership has three elements: (1) technical know-how and skill; (2) the right attitude towards other people; and (3) psychological self-mastery.

 The first element, Technical Knowhow and Skill, is about knowing one's technical weaknesses and taking action to update one's knowledge and skills.
-Scouller (2011) suggested that there are three areas of knowhow that all leaders should learn: time management, individual psychology and group psychology.
+Scouller (2011) suggested that there are three areas of know-how that all leaders should learn: time management, individual psychology and group psychology.
 He also described the six sets of skills that underlie the public and private leadership behaviors: (1) group problem-solving and planning; (2) group decision-making; (3) interpersonal ability, which has a strong overlap with emotional intelligence (4) managing group process; (5) assertiveness; (6) goal-setting.

 The second element, Attitude Toward Others, is about developing the right attitude toward colleagues in order to maintain the leader's relationships throughout the group's journey to its shared vision or goal.
 The right attitude is to believe that other people are as important as oneself and see leadership as an act of service (Scouller, 2011).
 Although there is a moral aspect to this, there is also a practical side – for a leader's attitude and behavior toward others will largely influence how much they respect and trust that person and want to work with him or her.
 Scouller outlined the five parts of the right attitude toward others: (1) interdependence (2) appreciation (3) caring (4) service (5) balance.
 The two keys, he suggested, to developing these five aspects are to ensure that: